Cost of Quality (COQ)

 Cost of quality (COQ) is defined as a methodology that allows an organization to determine the extent to which its resources are used for activities that prevent poor quality, that appraise the quality of the organization’s products or services, and that result from internal and external failures.
 Having such information allows an organization to determine the potential savings to be gained by implementing process improvements.

 Cost of poor quality (COPQ) is defined as the costs associated with providing poor quality products or services.
-There are four categories:
+There are three categories: